Isabelle Yacoubou

-Isabelle Yacoubou (born 21 April 1986) is a Beninese-born French basketball player.
+Odjola Cafouni Auxencia Yacoubou-Dehoui (born 21 April 1986) is a Beninese-born French basketball player.
 She plays for France women's national basketball team.
 She has competed in the 2012 Summer Olympics where France won a silver medal.
 Since May 2004 she also holds the Beninese record in the shot put at 15.15 meters.
 Returning in 2022 to her training club Tarbes, she was injured in January 2024 during a match against Charleville-Mézières.
 On 28 February 2024 Tarbes GB announced that Yacoubou was stopping her playing career and joining the club's management.